 The International Kitchen offers a handful of culinary getaways that either take place in a Michelin-rated restaurant, include dining out at the award-winning establishments, or simply just provide a learning experience with a Michelin chef (although there’s nothing simple about that!)
 For starters, in the vibrant country of Italy, guests can experience the unparalleled property of Don Alfonso; not only do they have a unique wine cellar, but many of the products used in their acclaimed restaurant come from their extensive gardens.
 The Campania region is also home to one our newer offerings, Amazing Coastal Adventure with Michelin Restaurant Chefs.

 Dining at a Michelin restaurant is one thing , but learning from the chefs behind these award-winning restaurants?
 Now that’s the makings of an out-of-this-world once-in-a-lifetime experience.
-To discover more about these trips and Michelin dining experiences, stay tuned on our social media sites this week.
+Discover more about our Michelin-star experiences.
 Or just start packing your bags for the adventure of a lifetime.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.